aosabook/500lines/modeller/chapter.md

 The CAD tool must model how we perceive objects, and draw them to the screen in a way that the user can understand all 3 dimensions of the object.
 Thirdly, the CAD tool must offer a way to interact with the object being designed.
 The designer must be able to add to and modify the design in order to produce the desired result.

-Each domain specific CAD tool offers many additional features for the specific requirements of the domain.
+A domain specific CAD tool offers many additional features for the specific requirements of the domain.
 For example, an architecture CAD tool would offer physics simulations to test weather and climate stresses on the building, a 3D printing tool would have features that check whether the object is actually valid to print, and electrical CAD tool would simulate the physics of electricity running through copper, and a film special effects suite would include features to accurately simulate pyrokinetics.
-Additionally, all tools would need a way to save and load designs from disk that that designers can collaborate, share, and save their work.
+Additionally, all tools would need a way to save and load designs from disk so that designers can collaborate, share, and save their work.

 However, at their core, call CAD tools must include the three features discussed above: a data structure to represent the design, the ability to display it to the screen, and a method to interact with the design.

 With that in mind, let's explore how we can represent a 3D design, display it to the screen, and interact with it, in 500 lines of Python.

-TODO: Maybe draw a connection with the Model View Controller design pattern??

 ## Representing the Design: The Scene
 The first core feature of a 3D modeller is a data structure to represent the design in memory.
 In this project, we call it the `Scene`.
 The `Scene` represents the 3-dimensional design.
 As a data structure, it contains everything that represents the design.
-The `Scene` stores a list of all of the things in the design: `node_list`.
+The `Scene` stores a list of all of the things in the design in a variable called `node_list`.

 `````````````````````````````````````````` {.python}
 class Scene(object):